Why is my St Augustine Grass Yellow?

 A secondary problem associated with soggy soils, is the lack of aerobic bacteria.
 As the name suggests, this bacterium needs oxygen to survive.
 Aerobic bacteria is what actually breaks down organic matter, in the soil, releasing nitrogen.
 We often times are convinced that there is more than one kind of Nitrogen that we fertilize our plants with.
 This of course is not true.
 Back in grade school you probably learned that Nitrogen was an element, that it was inorganic, and that was either in one of two states: liquid (frozen) or gas.

 That's right, your plants don't actually feed off that expensive organic cow poop you have been shoveling on your yard and they don't feed from granular Urea fertilizer either.
-What you say?
-How can that be?
-That's not what the guy who sold me that poop said?

 To summarize the above;